 If you did any freelance or contract work this year, you’ll need to be on the lookout for any 1099 forms that are coming in.
 (And whether you get a 1099 or not, you’ll need to declare any freelance or “gig” income on your taxes.)
-And, if you’re planning on itemizing deductions (more on this in a moment) or claiming certain credits, you’ll need supporting documentation.
-This may include receipts for small-business expenses, for example, as well as for charitable donations and medical expenses.
+And, if you’re planning on itemizing deductions or claiming certain credits, you’ll need supporting documentation.
+This may include receipts for small-business expenses, for example, as well as for charitable donations.

 There’s still time to lower your tax bill and put away some additional money for retirement.
-Tax deductible IRA contributions made through May 17 still count against your 2020 taxes.
-You can put up to $5,500 into an IRA ($6,500 for those age 50 and older) as long as you earn less than $63,000 as a single filer, or $101,000 for a couple filing jointly.
+Tax deductible IRA contributions made through April 18 can still count against your 2021 taxes if you earmark it that way.
+You can put up to $6,000 into an IRA ($7,000 for those age 50 and older) as long as you earn less than $66,000 as a single filer, or $105,000 for a couple filing jointly.
 The deductibility phases out as your income increases, and depending on whether you have access to a workplace retirement plan.

-If this year you find yourself in a crunch before May 15, now is the perfect time to prepare for next year, and ensure you don’t find yourself right back here again.
+If this year you find yourself in a crunch before April 18, now is the perfect time to prepare for next year, and ensure you don’t find yourself right back here again.
 If you owed a lot of money, for example, you might want to consider increasing your withholding at work.
 It’s easy — just talk to HR and ask them for a fresh W-4, on which you’ll elect to have more withheld throughout the year.
 You can use this withholding calculator if you need help figuring out how much.
-Also, if there were documents you had trouble finding or you didn’t keep the best records, start channeling your inner Marie Kondo now to make changes that could make the process even simpler next year.
-You may find it’s easier than you thought to set yourself up for success in 2022.
+Also, if there were documents you had trouble finding or you didn’t keep the best records, start making changes now that will make the process even simpler next year.

 Own your money, own your life.
 Follow us on social to get the latest money news and tips!